lucykimm/11ty-test/src/pages/page-1.md

 ---
-title: Page 1
+title: Project 1 Stories as Networks
 ---

-This is the first page
+## On Punctuation

+  The project is a visual interpretation of "On Punctuation" by Gertrude Stein which is about the commas, semicolons, appostrophes in poetry and prose.